wasulabenjamin/github-templates/docs/USAGE_GUIDES/getting-started.md

 After initial setup, customize these elements for your project:

 - [ ] Verify Template Configuration.
-See [CHANGES.md](../../.github/CHANGES.md) for full list of changes to make.
 - [ ] Update `CONTRIBUTING.md` with project-specific guidelines
 - [ ] Configure `CODEOWNERS` with your team members
 - [ ] Modify workflow files for your deployment targets